bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 Scroll down page to see results.

-TIP: If after clicking on *Run query* button the analysis completes but there is the following message above results file - *Select the Ensembl ID with the most GO annotations (all)*.
+:information_source: TIP: If after clicking on *Run query* button the analysis completes but there is the following message above results file - *Select the Ensembl ID with the most GO annotations (all)*.
 For each ambiguous gene select its correct mapping.
 Ambiguous mapping is often caused by multiple ensembl ids for a given gene and are easy to resolve as a user.
 Rerun query.

 <img src="./images/gp4.png?raw=true" alt="workflow" width="750" />